Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 - The revocation MUST fail if:
     - The sender of the transaction is not the issuer.
-    - Some of the keys are unknown.
+    - Some of the keys are not present in the registry.

 .. _CIS-4-functions-revocationKeys: